elisehuard/game_of_life/README.md

 ## Ruby Programming Challenge: Game of Life ##

 The idea is to implement the game of life in Ruby.
 The game of life is a simplified model of evolution and natural selection invented by a mathematician called James Conway.
-It is described here: http://en.wikipedia.org/wiki/Conway's_Game_of_Life
+It is described [here](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).

 # Rules #
 You have a grid of cells in 2 dimensions.
 Each cell has 2 possible states, alive or dead.
 Each cell has 8 neighbours: above, below, left, right, and the 4 diagonals.